Egypt's grey economy swells in post-Mubarak turmoil

 "I am under constant threat that the authorities will confiscate my goods and stand, and I don't have any other source of income.
 Finding a job is very hard in this country," he said.

-The grey economy ballooned in the 1990s when economic reforms eroded the Socialist-influenced, centralised economy in favour of the private sector.
+The grey economy ballooned in the 1990s when economic reforms eroded the Socialist-influenced, centralized economy in favor of the private sector.
 The reforms threw millions out of safe public-sector jobs but the faster growth that followed was lopsided, enriching the privileged but failing to create enough jobs for the poor.

 Now, for the short-term at least, Egyptians have neither rapid growth nor more social equality.
 Economists polled by Reuters expect GDP growth of 1.3 percent in the year to June 2012, down from around 6 percent annually in recent years, which was barely enough to absorb a fast-growing young population into the job market.